classic-alfas/classic-alfas.github.io/_offers/giulia-sprint-speciale.md

 predecessor.
 In fact at the time it was the fastest series produced road car Alfa had ever built!

-This car’s unique history begins with its purchase by Toly Arutunoff (private owner) in 1969 from a used car dealership in Nashville,Tennessee for the specific purpose of racing in the 1969 “24 HOURS of DAYTONA.”
+This car’s unique history begins with its purchase by Toly Arutunoff (private owner) in 1969 from a used car dealership in Nashville, Tennessee for the specific purpose of racing in the 1969 “24 HOURS of DAYTONA.”

 With minimal prep. and co-driven by Joe Marina and Bill Pryor, the car completed the full distance with no major issues to finish 25th overall and